Colorado Paralegal Career Guide

 Large law firms continue to be the primary employers of paralegals nationwide and within Colorado.
 Headquartered in Denver, Holland & Hart LLP is the largest law firm in Colorado and has been recognized as a top pro bono law firm as well as a top firm for diversity for women.
 These accolades are reflected in testimonials from current and past employees who emphasize the team-oriented work environment and innovative legal strategy.
 Holland & Hart is likely to be a consistent source of paralegal jobs in Colorado, especially for those interested in pro bono work, natural resources, trademark infringement, or software licensing.
 Denver-based Davis Graham & Stubbs LLP is one of the Mountain West’s most prominent law firms, specializing in corporate finance, energy and mining, natural resources, and litigation.
 This regional firm values professional enthusiasm, strong interpersonal skills, and client service.
-Additionally, the firm has expressed commitment to inclusive and diverse hiring.
-The intermediate size of Davis Graham & Stubbs makes it an ideal candidate for prospective paralegals that are interested in working for a large, but not impersonal, law firm.
+Additionally, the firm has expressed a commitment to inclusive and diverse hiring.
+The intermediate size of Davis Graham & Stubbs makes it an ideal option for prospective paralegals who are interested in working for a large, but not impersonal, law firm.

 Large corporations headquartered in Colorado may require paralegal support within their internal legal departments and may provide additional career opportunities for prospective paralegals and legal assistants.
 Dish Network, DaVita, Newport Mining, and Western Union are all based within the state and may provide good starting points for those interested in corporate employment.
 Government agencies also routinely post Colorado paralegal jobs.